 Besides keeping tabs on tire pressure, here are a few more smart, simple habits for maintaining your tires.

 - Check for irregular wear.
-Improper inflation, misalignment, failure to rotate and out-of-balance tires can all cause uneven wear.
+Improper inflation, misalignment, failure to rotate, and out-of-balance tires can all cause uneven wear.

-- Invest in tire rotation.
+- Invest in a tire rotation.
 A tire’s position on your truck affects its wear pattern.
 Front or steer tires tend to wear on the shoulders, drive tires wear in the center and rear tires wear more quickly.
 Regular tire rotation gives you more even wear.

 - Maintain correct alignment.
 Poor alignment causes tires to wear out more quickly, leading to higher replacement costs.

 - Keep tires balanced.
-Proper mounting is key for maintaining correct balance.
+Proper mounting is key for maintaining the correct balance.
 Regular rebalancing extends the life of steer tires in particular.

 - Watch your inside tires.
 Paying a little attention to these easy-to-ignore positions can pay off.
 Wash tires regularly to keep them free of mud and debris, and avoid aggressive driving maneuvers such as sudden stops and starts.